ReedBlack/wagon-wheel-picker/README.md

 ## 💡 Inspiration

-Created for [Taco Ninja](https://taconinja.app) - a recipe randomizer app.
-The wagon wheel pattern proved so useful and beautiful, it deserved to be its own package!
+Created for [Taco Ninja](https://taconinja.app) - a playful recipe randomizer app.
+The wagon wheel pattern proved so fun and engaging, it deserved to be its own package!